DrAmaze/sofa_surfer/README.md

 [SofaSurfer Live](https://sofasurfer.herokuapp.com/)

-Sofaurfer is a free lodging website for those who want to explore the various corners of San Francisco, with locals who know the area, inspired by CouchSurfing.
+Sofa Surfer is a free lodging website for those who want to explore the various corners of San Francisco, with locals who know the area, inspired by CouchSurfing.
 It utilizes Rails/PostgresSQL backend with React.js and Redux on the frontend.

 This bulk project was designed and constructed in less than two weeks; however, I plan to continue making improvements in the future.